 We have created this webpage as a resource for LPCs, LMFTs, interns, and applicants in response to the coronavirus.
 We will continue to add information as we learn of new developments and in response to stakeholder concerns.
-Daily updates will be completed by 1:00pm.
 Please remember that agency staff is unable to respond to requests for legal or clinical advice.
 The Board cannot advise or make comment on the Governor’s orders, insurance reimbursement, federal regulations such as HIPAA, or the happenings of outside organizations such as CACREP.
 You will need to contact those associated entities with questions related to their programs.

 Statement on Distance Counseling

 Given the current health crisis, the need for mental health services is expected to dramatically increase, and distance counseling may be appropriate in a greater number of cases.
 If you choose to provide counseling by electronic means, please review the section in the ACA Code of Ethics pertaining to distance counseling.
 Although the ethics rules do not expressly require training in distance counseling, the rules do require knowledge and competency, and so training is highly recommended.